konpapp/bang-the-dice-game/README.md

 # BANG!
-The Card Game
+The Dice Game

 ### References